Project Hail Mary

 Audio uses your browser's built-in voice support.

-In the present, as Grace approaches Tau Ceti, he sees an alien spacecraft.
-The spacecraft, which docks with Hail Mary, is made of a solid form of xenon that Grace dubs "xenonite".
-The pilot of the other ship is a rock-like, five-legged alien from 40 Eridani, whom Grace names "Rocky".
-Grace deduces that Rocky sees via echolocation and creates a machine translation system for Rocky's musical speech.
-Rocky explains that he is a mechanic and also the sole survivor of a mission by his species, the Eridians, to stop the astrophage.
-Neither can survive in the other's atmosphere, so Rocky enters Hail Mary using a small, pressurized ball as a spacesuit.
+In the present, Grace encounters an alien spacecraft that docks with the Hail Mary.
+It is made of a solid form of xenon, which Grace dubs "xenonite".
+The ship's occupant is a rock-like, five-legged alien from Erid, a planet in the 40 Eridani A system.
+Grace names the alien "Rocky", deduces that Eridians "see" via echolocation, and creates a machine translation system to interpret Rocky's musical language into English.
+Rocky is a mechanical engineer and the sole survivor of the Eridians' mission to save their own star from astrophage infection.
+Grace and Rocky agree to work together and become close friends.
+As neither can survive in the other's atmosphere, Rocky works aboard the Hail Mary inside a pressurized ball of xenonite.

 Source: Wikipedia (CC BY-SA 3.0)